erickahmed/iceberg/README.md

-# Square One - From logic gates to 16-bit OS
+# Iceberg - From logic gates to 16-bit OS
-Square One is a virtual computer built from scratch, built starting from the logic gates and CPU to an assembler and compiler, whilst at the very high level Java is implemented.
+Iceberg is a virtual computer built from scratch, built starting from the logic gates and CPU to an assembler and compiler, whilst at the very high level Java is implemented.

 ## Architecture